dotnet/docs/docs/core/deploying/index.md

 ## Terminology

-First, let�s review some basic terminology we will be using throughout this guide -
+First, let's review some basic terminology we will be using throughout this guide -

 **_Acquisition_** is about finding and getting what you need for both development (that is toolset/SDK) and for runtime.
 Acquisition also includes the ability to detect if the packages you have are up-to-date.